 Rick is survived by his son, Jack; his mother, Ada Hurula of Jackson MI; mothers-in-law Anna Belle Dyas of Tucson, AZ and Joan G. King of Naples, FL; sister Beverly (Brad) Aho of Eden Prairie, MN; sistersin-law Anne King of Scottsdale, Alana (Mark) McEnery of Tucson, AZ, and Robbin (John) Haeberlin of Boulder, CO; brother-in-law William Dyas of Scottsdale; nieces Amber, Annie, Cassidy; nephews Austin, Will, Josh, Chad, Christopher, Connor and John; and great-nieces Afton and Eleanor.

 Rick had a heart of gold; he loved and cared for friends and colleagues like family, and felt very fortunate to have those connections.
 While we know Rick is in Heaven with our Lord, we only wish it could have been 40 years in the future.
 Rick will be greatly missed and lovingly remembered by all who knew him

-To send flowers to Rick's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Rick Merle Hurula, please visit our floral store.